seejohnrun/nice_http/README.md

 ### Requirements

-NiceHTTP uses namespaces and anonymous functions, so you'll need PHP >= 5.3 Time to upgrade!
+NiceHTTP uses namespaces and anonymous functions, so you'll need `PHP >= 5.3` Time to upgrade if you haven't already - there's a lot of cool stuff there waiting.

 ---